ranyitz/code-migrate/README.md

 # 🧃 Code Migrate
-A framework for writing codebase migrations on JavaScript/Node based projects.
+A framework for writing codebase migrations on JavaScript/NodeJS based projects.

 ## The problems
 Writing automatic migration on big codebases usually takes time.
-In order to write a good migration script you need to take care of many concerns like interacting with the user, write a CLI, have proper testing and more.
+To write a good migration script you need to take care of many concerns like interacting with the user, write a CLI, have proper testing, and more.

 This usually results in giving up on adding an automatic migration and instead, just providing a migration guide.
 If you're maintaining a library or a toolkit, you'd want to provide automatic migration between major versions, especially for those semantic API changes.

 ## Features

 * The migration is separated into two parts, the first one is to process all of the tasks and the second is writing them to the file-system.
 This ensures that in case of an error, nothing will be written to the file-system.
-It also lets the user to approve the migration via prompt from the CLI.
+It also lets the user approve the migration via a prompt from the CLI.

-* Even though nothing written on the first part, all fs operation are written the a virtual file system which make sure that tasks that dependent on each other will work as expected.
+* Even though nothing is written on the first part, all file system operations are written to a virtual file system which makes sure that tasks that depend on each other will work as expected.

 * Code Migrate creates a beautiful report of the changes sorted by tasks.

 * There is a testkit that helps with the process of writing the migration.
-You can define your `__before__` and `__after__` directories and use TDD in order to implement the migration.
+You can define your `__before__` and `__after__` directories and use TDD to implement the migration with fewer mistakes and with a quick feedback loop.

 ## CLI
 ```